Samsung/Tizen.CircularUI/doc/guide/ConfirmationPopup.md

 ```

 ## How to set long Text at ConfirmationPopup
 ConfirmationPopup has `Text` Property.
-This Proerpty is usefull to set long text.
+This Property is useful to set long text.
-If long text was set by `Text` property. you don't need to add `StackLayout` and `ScrollView` and `Label` for displaying long text.
+If a long text was set by `Text` property. you don't need to add `StackLayout` and `ScrollView` and `Label` for displaying long text.

-*`Text` Property's area overlap `Content` Property area.
-So do not use two propery at the same time.*
+*`Text` Property's area overlaps `Content` Property area.
+So do not use two property at the same time.*

 **C# file**
 ```cs